gcid12/Rings_backend/UbuntuServerSetup.md

 http://<public_ip_address>
 ```

-It should return a 502 Bad Gateway error.Not bad, this means Nginx is already using myring_nginx.conf
+It should return a 502 Bad Gateway error.
+Not bad, this means Nginx is already using myring_nginx.conf
 The problem is that myring_uwsgi.sock doesn't exist yet.
-Let's create it
+Create this file if it doesn't exist.
 ```
 vim /var/www/myring/myring_uwsgi.ini
 ```

-Write this in the file:
+Write the following in the file:
 ```
 [uwsgi]
 #application's base folder
 base = /var/www/myring

 #python module to import
-app = hello
+app = run
 module = %(app)

 home = %(base)/venv